greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/extensions/gppc.html.md

 When you construct the package and deployment instructions, take into account the following:

 -   Consider providing a shell script or program that the Greenplum Database administrator runs to both install the shared library to the desired file system location and register the GPPC functions.
--   The GPPC shared library must be installed to the same file system location on the master host and on every segment host in the Greenplum Database cluster.
+-   The GPPC shared library must be installed to the same file system location on the coordinator host and on every segment host in the Greenplum Database cluster.
 -   The `gpadmin` user must have permission to traverse the complete file system path to the GPPC shared library file.
 -   The file system location of your GPPC shared library after it is installed in the Greenplum Database deployment determines how you reference the shared library when you register a function in the library with the `CREATE FUNCTION ...
 AS` command.
 -   Create a `.sql` script file that registers a SQL UDF for each GPPC function in your GPPC shared library.
 The functions that you create in the `.sql` registration script must reference the deployment location of the GPPC shared library.
 Include this script in your GPPC deployment package.